 Square the difference and calculate mean:

-MSE =
+MSE = np.meandifference2

 MSE was calculated to measure the level of distortion introduced into the host images after embedding text messages of varying sizes.

 The results, visualized in the graph on the left, show that MSE increases linearly with the size of the embedded message.
 For smaller messages (up to 10 KB), the distortion is negligible, while larger messages (40–50 KB) cause visible increases in MSE.